iimmahra/github-collaboration/merge-conflict.md

-this is alhanoof trying to create a conflict.when do we get to go back home ?dvkfnd
+this is alhanoof trying to create a conflict.when do we get to go back home?